 Dakin Group | Soft Tissue Joint Disease

-Potentiating resolution of inflammatory joint disease
+Potentiating resolution of tendon disease

-New therapeutic approaches are required that target stromal cells and promote resolution of soft tissue inflammation.
-Resolution pharmacology provides a new therapeutic approach to harness the capacity of proresolving lipid mediators and their receptors to drive chronic inflammation down a proresolving pathway.
+Our studies reveal that tissue-resident stromal cells including macrophages and fibroblasts are pivotal populations driving chronic tendon inflammation.
+These cells represent untapped therapeutic targets in the treatment of tendinopathy.
+Resolution pharmacology provides a new therapeutic approach to harness the capacity of proresolving lipid mediators and their receptors to drive chronic tendon inflammation down a proresolving pathway.

 Frozen shoulder is a unique example of a chronic inflammatory fibrotic disease that almost always spontaneously resolves over time.
 This new programme of research will investigate the cellular basis of resolving inflammatory fibrosis, catalysing a step-change in our understanding of disease.
 The findings will advance healthcare via identification of effective new therapies to (1) accelerate resolution of frozen shoulder and (2) jump start other chronic inflammatory joint diseases down a resolving pathway.